reyemtm/awesome-webmap-frameworks/README.md

 # awesome-webmap-frameworks
 A list of tools and frameworks to generate fully functional webmaps.
-Contributing welcome.
+Suggestions welcome.

 https://www.geomoose.org/